 Facilitation & training

-and strategy
+and rituals

 Why I facilitate

-To “facilitate” means to “make easier”.
-I believe that when humans gather together to work towards a common purpose, (an organisation, product, event or ceremony, for example), it’s worth making that collaboration as easeful, creative and effective as possible.
+I believe that when humans gather together to work towards a common purpose, it’s worth making that collaboration as regenerative, or life-giving, as possible.
 Because how we make things happen dictates the quality of the outcome.
 I’m sure we’ve all been part of projects with worthy ambitions that failed to materialise due to dysfunctional collaboration.
-And projects that far exceeded expectations because every person involved was valued and liberated to do incredible work.
+And projects that far exceeded expectations because every person involved was liberated to do incredible work.

 About my practice

-I have a wide toolkit of facilitation techniques for exploring and narrowing, dreaming and deciding, playing and clarifying, diverging and agreeing.
+and narrowing, dreaming and deciding, diverging and agreeing, playing and clarifying.
+For lightness and for depth.
 I’m continually honing my practice, combining approaches from horizontal organising, behaviour change, systems change, coaching, Deep Democracy, regenerative strategy, collective imagination, grief tending and trauma-informed collaboration.
-See more in training and influences.
+Read more about my lineages in training, influences and accountability.

 Facilitation & training for organisations